serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

+This editor derives from *Common.GridEditorBase* class in Serene, which is a special grid type that is designed for in-memory editing.
+It is also the base class for Order Details editor used in Order dialog.

+> It might be integrated to Serenity in later versions.
+In that case, its namespace will become Serenity, instead of Serene or MovieTutorial.

-To reference this new editor type from server side, rebuild solution, transform all templates.
+To reference this new editor type from server side, build and transform all templates.

 ### Using MovieCastEditor in Movie Form